jdossgollin/lab-guide/docs/open.md

 In this spirit:

 * We use open-source and reproducible tools so that that our peers can repeat, critique, and improve upon our work
-* We communicate our findings to our peers through openly available channels
+* We communicate our findings and methods to our peers through open-access channels that facilitate intellectual progress
-* We communicate that are relevant to the public _through channels that are convenient to the public_, not just to us
+* We actively communicate findings of relevance to the public through a range of appropriate channels

-## Reproducibility
+## Reproducible science

 Unless there are specific and compelling reasons (which should be documented and reviewed by peers), the necessary components of a scholarly work to provide reproducibility should be provided in a publicly accessible location and potentially as part of the scientific record.
 In the case of a simulation model, this would include: